Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Methods

 \subsection{Data Generating Model}

-The data generating model for this simulation is the discrete time state-space model with linearly related normally distributed states and normally distributed observations.
+The data generating model for this simulation is the idiographic discrete time state-space model with linearly related normally distributed states and normally distributed observations.
 This model can be viewed as a dynamic factor model.
-To keep the simulation simple, we simulated a 2 state, 3 indicators per state model of the following form:

-where $x_{t}$ is the $2 \times T$ matrix of states $A$ is the $2 \times 2$ matrix of transition coefficients, $0_{p}$ is the 2x1 mean zero vector, $Q$ is the $p \times p$ covariance matrix for the state error, $z$ is the measurement at time t, $H$ is the $6 \times 2$ matrix that maps states to measurements, and $R_{t}$ is the $6 \times 6$ covariance matrix for measurement error.
+To keep the simulation simple, we simulated a 2 state, 3 indicators per state model of the form of equations 1-4, where $\mathbf{x}_{t}$ is the $2 \times T$ matrix of states $\mathbf{A}$ is the $2 \times 2$ matrix of transition coefficients, $\mathbf{0}_{p}$ is the $2 \times 1$ mean zero vector, $\mathbf{Q}$ is the $p \times p$ covariance matrix for the state error, $\mathbf{z}_t$ is the $6 \times 1$ vector of measurements at time t, $\mathbf{H}$ is the $6 \times 2$ matrix that maps states to measurements, and $\mathbf{R}_{t}$ is the $6 \times 6$ covariance matrix for measurement error.
+This produces a $T \times 8$ dataframe with 2 columns of T-many state values and 6 columns of T-many measured values.